Fence Permit Requirements in Los Angeles, CA

 Frequently Asked Questions

-Estimated permit fees for Fence / Gate projects in Los Angeles, CA range from $100 – $400.
+Estimated permit fees for Fence projects range from $100 – $800.
 Fees vary based on project scope and valuation.

-Typical approval time for Fence / Gate permits in Los Angeles is About 2 weeks.
+Typical approval time for Fence permits is about 2 weeks.
 More complex projects may take longer if plan review is required.

 Read our complete guide covering permit requirements, costs, common exemptions, and the application process.